-Our geotechnical research facilities provide a national and international focus in geotechnical engineering and support research with Swinburne's Centre for Sustainable Infrastructure.
+Our geotechnical research facilities provide a national and international focus in geotechnical engineering and support research with Swinburne's Centre for Smart Infrastructure and Digital Construction.

 The Geotechnical Laboratory at Swinburne is equipped with state-of-the-art, fully automated geotechnical engineering equipment.
-The laboratory is part of the Centre for Sustainable Infrastructure (CSI) at Swinburne's Hawthorn campus.
+The laboratory is part of the Centre for Smart Infrastructure and Digital Construction (CSI) at Swinburne's Hawthorn campus.

 The CSI has been successful in obtaining continuous research funding and consulting projects from industry, local, state and federal government.